aheimsbakk/idid/README.md

 ## help

-    git based simple changelog for use with grep. multiple users can use this tool as long they remember to pull and push to a sentral repository. set environment variable IDID_STORE to change the changelog store folder location.
+    git based simple changelog for use with grep. multiple users can use this tool as long they remember to pull and push to a central repository. set environment variable IDID_STORE to change the changelog store folder location.